Seatbelts save lives

 What you need to know

-• Adult drivers and passengers always need to wear a seatbelt
+• Drivers and passengers always need to wear a seatbelt.
+This includes both the front and rear seats

-• Drivers have to make sure children under 14 use a seatbelt (or the equivalent)
+• Drivers must ensure children under 14 use a seatbelt (or are restrained in an appropriate child seat)

 • Pregnant women still have to wear seatbelts